 Related Post: Road Cycling Lingo

 I love riding around snowy surfaces on my fattie when the winter rolls in.
-And that’s because with clipless pedals my feet stay where I want them the entire time — on the pedals.
+And that’s because my clipless pedals connect my feet to the pedals in a way that promotes safe riding.

 Flat Pedal Users Have Horror Stories to Tell and Shin Scars

 It’s rare for a cyclist that uses flat pedals exclusively to not have a few horror stories.
 Because their feet slipped off and they crashed and got permanent shin scars.

 But some sport-related research notes that not having a proper bike setup can lead to injuries.
 One study found that using cleats when cycling can cause severe musculoskeletal injuries.
 The study is published in the International Journal of Sports and Exercise Medicine.